sichkar-valentyn/Image_processing_in_Python/README.md

 # Image processing in Python
-Experimental results on image processing in Python.
+Experimental results at image processing in Python.
+Getting data from images in form of matrix with numbers, slicing them into color channels, applying filtering.
 <br/>

 ### Reference to: